Homemade Honey Cough Drops

 4. Optional, once the honey cough drops are completely cool – a light sprinkling of powder sugar is a good idea.
 It helps to reduce the problem of them becoming sticky.

-These natural drops are sticker than some commercial brands.
-Use a little powdered sugar, you will be glad you did.
-Store in air-tight container.
+These natural homemade honey cough drops tend to be a bit stickier than commercial brands.
+Use a little powdered sugar at the end, you will be glad you did.

 Expert Tips

-• process is similar to making candy – may work better when it is not humid
+• process is similar to making candy – works better when it is not humid

 • be sure to cook the recipe to the required temperature to ensure setting